Porkbutts/finance.adriant.io/README.md

 # Run a production build
 $ script/serve-prod
 ```

+### Known Issues
+Seems like `livereload` doesn't work on Windows and I already tried the suggestion from [this blog](https://httpain.com/blog/jekyll-live-reload-windows/).
+So just disable it for now.

 ## Collect tags from posts and create the layouts
 This script scans posts for tags and then creates a tag HTML file for each.